njoy/NJOY21/README.md

 ## Differences between NJOY21 and NJOY2016
 NJOY21 is the modern successor to NJOY2016.
 It is backwards compatible with NJOY2016---except for a few small changes.

-- NJOY21 verifies all the input parameters before performing any processing.
 - NJOY21 writes everything to the screen instead of to the `output` file.
 This can be changed by using the `-o` and providing a filename when running NJOY21.
+- NJOY21 verifies all the input parameters before performing any processing.
+This provides a good mechanism to know if your input is valid and provides lots of information if it is not.
+(Note: we *cannot* ensure that it is correct; that is your responsibility.)
+The input verification is very strict; if your input does not conform to what is said in the manual, it will not run in NJOY21.

 ## NJOY21 Development
 NJOY21 is primarily written in modern C++.
 It consists of many subprojects that are used together to accomplish the entire work that NJOY performs.
 Initially, NJOY21 is just delegates to NJOY2016; this will ensure backwards compatibility.
 As the different modules/components of NJOY are modernized, the calls to the Fortran modules (i.e., NJOY2016) will be replaced with calls to the modernized code.